ConacBreslin/CBBridge/README.md

 <body>
 <article>

-<h1>CBBridge Website</h1>
+<h1><strong>CBBridge Website</strong></h1>

-<p>This website was designed for a ficticious Bridge Club called CBBridge.
-Its aim is to create an online presence and attract potential students and players into the club.
-Bridge is a popular card game played by many people but suffers from a poor image The idea was to advertise the CBBridge club in a contemporary and user-friendly way, to address barriers people may encounter to starting to learn or play and to get potential students and players to join.</p>
+<p>This website is designed for a ficticious Bridge Club called CBBridge.
+Bridge is a popular card game played by many people but suffers from a poor image The idea was to promote the CBBridge club in a contemporary and user-friendly way and to recruit students and players.</p>
 <img src=""
 PICTURE OF RESPONSIVENES HERE>